Corn crake: Distribution and habitat

 This crake migrates to Africa along two main routes: a western route through Morocco and Algeria, and a more important flyway through Egypt.
 On passage, it has been recorded in most countries between its breeding and wintering ranges, including much of West Africa.
 Birds from Coll following the western route paused in West Africa on their way further south, and again on the return flight, when they also rested in Spain or North Africa.
 Eastern migrants have been recorded in those parts of southern Asia that lie between the east of the breeding range and Africa.
-Further afield, the corn crake has been recorded as a vagrant to Sri Lanka, Vietnam and Australia, New Zealand, the Seychelles, Bermuda, Canada, the US, Greenland, Iceland, Brazil, the Faroes, the Azores, Madeira, and the Canary Islands.
+Further afield, the corn crake has been recorded as a vagrant to Sri Lanka, Vietnam and Australia, New Zealand, the Seychelles, Bermuda, Canada, the US, Greenland, Iceland, Brazil, the Faroe Islands, the Azores, Madeira, and the Canary Islands.

 The corn crake is mainly a lowland species, but breeds up to 1,400 m altitude in the Alps, 2700 m in China and 3000 m in Russia.
 When breeding in Eurasia, the corn crake's habitats would originally have included river meadows with tall grass and meadow plants including sedges and irises.
 It is now mainly found in cool moist grassland used for the production of hay, particularly moist traditional farmland with limited cutting or fertiliser use.
 It also utilises other treeless grasslands in mountains or taiga, on coasts, or where created by fire.
 Moister areas like wetland edges may be used, but very wet habitats are avoided, as are open areas and those with vegetation more than 50 cm tall, or too dense to walk through.
 The odd bush or hedge may be used as a calling post.
 Grassland which is not mown or grazed becomes too matted to be suitable for nesting, but locally-grown crops such as cereals, peas, rape, clover or potatoes may be used.
 After breeding, adults move to taller vegetation such as common reed, iris, or nettles to moult, returning to the hay and silage meadows for the second brood.
 In China, flax is also used for nest sites.
 Although males often sing in intensively managed grass or cereal crops, successful breeding is uncommon, and nests in the field margins or nearby fallow ground are more likely to succeed.

 When wintering in Africa, the corn crake occupies dry grassland and savanna habitats, occurring in vegetation 30–200 cm tall, including seasonally burnt areas and occasionally sedges or reed beds.
 It is also found on fallow and abandoned fields, uncut grass on airfields, and the edges of crops.
 It occurs at up to at least 1,750 m altitude in South Africa.
 Each bird stays within a fairly small area.
 Although it sometimes occurs with the African crake, that species normally prefers moister and shorter grassland habitats than does the corn crake.
 On migration, the corn crake may also occur in wheatfields and around golf courses.